Harold Holt: Constitutional reform

-In 1967, the Holt Government amended the constitution to alter section 51 (xxvi) and remove section 127.
-This gave the federal government the power to legislate specifically for Indigenous Australians, and also allowed indigenous people to be enumerated in the census.
+In 1967, the Holt government amended the constitution to alter section 51 (xxvi) and remove section 127.
+This gave the federal government the power to legislate specifically for Indigenous Australians, and also mandated counting Indigenous people in the census.
 The constitutional amendments required a referendum before they could be enacted, which passed with over 90 percent of the vote; it remains the largest referendum majority in Australian history.
 Holt personally considered the amendments unnecessary and mostly symbolic, but thought they would be well received by the international community (particularly Asia).
 According to Barrie Dexter, he was privately shocked by the referendum result, having been uncertain whether it would even pass.

 Holt came to regard the referendum as indicative of a shift in the national mood.
 In the following months, he toured Aboriginal communities and consulted with indigenous leaders, including Charles Perkins and Kath Walker.
 Despite opposition from state governments, he created a new Office of Aboriginal Affairs within the Prime Minister's Department, as well as a new advisory body called the Council of Aboriginal Affairs (chaired by H. C. Coombs).
 According to Coombs and Paul Hasluck, Holt had little interest in indigenous affairs before becoming prime minister.
 Despite this, he brought about a fundamental shift in the way policy was handled, paving the way for the federal government to assume many of the powers and responsibilities that had previously been the preserve of the states.
 Indigenous academic Gary Foley has said that Holt's death was a setback for Aboriginal people, as his successors did not show the same commitment to the framework that he established.

-The Holt Government also unsuccessfully attempted to remove section 24 of the constitution (the so-called "nexus clause"), which requires the number of members in the House of Representatives to be "as nearly as practicable, twice the number of senators".
+The Holt government also unsuccessfully attempted to remove section 24 of the constitution (the so-called "nexus clause"), which requires the number of members in the House of Representatives to be "as nearly as practicable, twice the number of senators".
 The resulting referendum did not come close to passing, with only 40 percent voting in favour nationwide and only one state (New South Wales) recording a majority.
 All three major-party leaders campaigned for the "Yes" vote, while opposition came mainly from Coalition backbenchers and Democratic Labor Party senators.
 Supporters of the "No" vote successfully argued that section 24 protected the influence of the Senate, and thus the interests of less populous states and rural areas.
 Holt did make one other significant legal reform, albeit one that did not require a constitutional amendment.
 In September 1967, he announced that his government would use section 74 of the constitution to remove the potential for High Court cases to be appealed to the Judicial Committee of the Privy Council.
 The necessary legislation was not passed until after his death.